Page 4 - Magento Blog, Insights and Tips

 - Simplified the installation process for the POS system, eliminating the need for "pos" in the "pub" folder.

-- Enhanced cash operations functionality, requiring comments for
+- Enhanced cash operations functionality, requiring comments for taking

 Once you configure the Magento XML sitemap, you might wonder whether you need indexing API too.
 The answer is Yes if you want more control over what gets indexed and when.
 But where do you start?